 Add all the ingredients for stuffing except for tamarind paste.
 The mixture will be dry.
 Now add tamarind paste 1 tbsp at a time to check how much is needed to make it easily spreadable.

 I have used around 2 tbsp of tamarind paste.
 You just do not want to make mixture liquidy so use thick tamarind paste.

 Divide the dough into 4 equal balls.
 Roll out the dough as thin as you can.
 Spread mixture in the center.

-Heat oil in a kadai and fry Bhakarwadi till golden brown.
-After you put bhakarwadi in hot oil reduce the flame to low so that inner layers also get cooked.
+Heat oil in a kadhai and fry Bhakarwadi till golden brown.
+After you put Bhakarwadi in hot oil reduce the flame to low so that inner layers also get cooked.